 Hello Bench – Hello Bench, a project in which people sit on question mark-shaped benches set up in downtown centers, local parks or libraries, museums, and college or corporate campuses, encourages individuals who rarely interact to engage in meaningful conversation.

 Henry Clay Center – The Henry Clay Center transforms the tone of national discourse in the legacy of former Speaker of the House Henry Clay by challenging current and future leaders to honestly, critically, and intelligently reflect on matters of national significance, debate the merits of those issues, and ultimately arrive at compromises to solve problems facing the nation.

-Heterodox Academy – Heterodox Academy is an advocacy group of 1,800 professors and grad students that work to counteract what it sees as narrowing of political viewpoints on college campuses.
+Heterodox Academy – Heterodox Academy is an advocacy group of 1,800 professors and grad students that work to counteract what it sees as the narrowing of political viewpoints on college campuses.

 High Resolves – High Resolves is an organization that believes the increasingly complex challenges of our world require a generation of young people to have the intention, skills, vision, creativity, and confidence to accomplish what previous generations have failed to do: act in the long-term collective interest of humanity.

 iCivics – iCivics is a gaming platform where young people learn how government works by experiencing it.
-They step into the role of a judge, a member of Congress, a community activist, even the President of the United States – and do the job they do.
+They step into the role of a judge, a member of Congress, a community activist, and even the President of the United States – and do the job they do.